acraven/acraven.github.io/_posts/2017-01-09-dockerised-dotnet-core-api-1-of-3.md

 }
 {% endhighlight %}

-The API uses the **Kestrel** web server which in this example listens to port 9000.
+The web API uses the **Kestrel** web server which in this example listens to port 9000.

 <div class="figcaption">app\DotnetApiReference\Program.cs</div>
 {% highlight csharp %}